suzannepk/power_outages_socioeconomics-/README.md

 We want you to help us start to build tools and processes that will help us understand if underserved populations and people dealing with larger levels of poverty get the same access and service for energy for the same energy burden as more severed and wealthy populations.
 We have data sets with a resolution at the county level.
 One gives the average fraction of the population that lives below 100% and 200% of the federal poverty level in each county as well as, energy burden and demographic data.
 There is another set that shows how may customer were without power in 15-minute intervals from 2015-2021.
 We have a other set that tracks the June 2016 heat wave temperatures that we will be using to explore what happens to energy justice when the power grid is under stress.
 Use this data to help us begin to monitor and better understand energy justice in the United States!

 ### EAGLE-I Background

-EAGLE-I is the US Department of Energy’s data and information platform for real-time wide-area situational awareness of the energy sector, sponsored by the DOE Office of Cybersecurity, Energy Security, and Emergency Response​.
-It is deveoped and run from Oak Ridge National Laboratory in Tennessee.
+EAGLE-I is the US Department of Energy’s data and information platform for real-time wide-area situational awareness of the energy sector, sponsored by the DOE Office of Cybersecurity, Energy Security, and Emergency Response.
+It is developed and run from Oak Ridge National Laboratory in Tennessee.

-The EAGLE-I system allows local, state, and federal government agencies, and private sector electricity and fuel providers to have access to timely, accurate, and actionable information about the status and potential impacts of energy sector disruptions, and provides a modernized framework for the next set of capabilities in emergency response support.
+The EAGLE-I system allows local, state, and federal government agencies, and private sector electricity and fuel providers to have access to timely, accurate, and actionable information about the status and potential impacts of energy sector disruptions and provides a modernized framework for the next set of capabilities in emergency response support.

-Developed by the Office of Electricity Delivery and Energy Reliability’s (OE) Infrastructure Security and Energy Restoration (ISER) division, EAGLE-I uses data science approaches to provide a centralized platform for monitoring power distribution outages for over 133 million customers, with just over 90% coverage of the US and Territories​.
-OE provides EAGLE-I as a service to other Federal, State, and local Agencies and Departments and first responders aligning with DOE’s Emergency Support Function-12 (ESF-12) mission, and users come from DOE, DHS, NGA, DOD, FEMA, USDA, and state emergency responders, among others.​​
+Developed by the Office of Electricity Delivery and Energy Reliability’s (OE) Infrastructure Security and Energy Restoration (ISER) division, EAGLE-I uses data science approaches to provide a centralized platform for monitoring power distribution outages for over 133 million customers, with just over 90% coverage of the US and Territories.
+Oak Ridge National Laboratory provides EAGLE-I as a service to other Federal, State, and local agencies and departments and first responders aligning with DOE’s Emergency Support Function-12 (ESF-12) mission, and users come from DOE, DHS, NGA, DOD, FEMA, USDA, and state emergency responders, among others.

-This notebook will guide you through the stages of this project, and by the end we will have explored and identified correlations both using visual plots and statistical tests.

 ### Goals: